UAP Common Extensions 4.0 Help

 4. If sfunc returns a positive number, the subtree is searched, unless the number is larger than the number of an already searched subtree.
 The best match will be stored at the location given by result.

-5. The return value will be the return value of the sfunc for node that was stored in the result, or a negative number when no match was found
+5. The return value will be the return value of the sfunc for node, that was stored in the result, or a negative number when no match was found

 Iterator and Visitor

-There are two different kind of iterators for trees.
-The CxTreeIterator is performing a depth-first iteration with the capability of visiting a node twice: first when the iterator enters the node coming from its parent, and secondly when the iterator tracks back from its last child.
+An iterator created with the iterate functions is performing a depth-first iteration with the capability of visiting a node twice: first when the iterator enters the node coming from its parent, and secondly when the iterator tracks back from its last child.
 This behavior is controlled via the visit_on_exit argument.
 When set to true, the iterators exiting flag can be checked during iteration to see whether the iterator is currently entering or leaving the node.
 The above example for iterating through an XML tree illustrates this.

 Remove

 The function cxTreeRemoveNode(), on the other hand, only removes the node from the tree, links all children of node to the former parent of node, and calls the optional relink_func for every former child of node which will be relinked to a new parent.
-Therefore, calling cxTreeRemoveNode() on the root node is an error and the function returns non-zero.
+Therefore, calling cxTreeRemoveNode() on the root node is an error, and the function returns non-zero.
 In all other cases, the function returns zero.

 Dispose

 The function cxTreeDestroyNode() first removes the node from the tree, like cxTreeRemoveNode(), and then invokes the destructor functions.
-It is guaranteed, that the simple destructor is called before the advanced destructor.
+It is guaranteed that the simple destructor is called before the advanced destructor.
 If no destructor function is registered at all, the behavior is identical to cxTreeRemoveNode().
-That means, this function does not deallocate the memory for the node on its own and leaves that entirely to the destructor functions.
+That means this function does not deallocate the memory for the node on its own and leaves that entirely to the destructor functions.

 The function cxTreeDestroySubtree() performs the above actions for the entire subtree starting with node.
-The order in which the destructor functions for the nodes of the subtree are called are determined by a tree iterator.
+The order in which the destructor functions for the nodes of the subtree are called is determined by a tree iterator.

 The function cxTreeFree() behaves like cxTreeClear() and then deallocates the memory for the CxTree structure.